 Cantabrian anchovies are internally classified by quality.
 Although there is no official regulation governing these categories, the canning industry uses a fairly standardized system:

 Selection or Series 00 (Double Zero): The highest quality.
-Large fillets, uniform pink color, melt-in-your-mouth texture, and intense but balanced flavor.
+Large caliber fillets, uniform pink color, melting texture, and intense yet balanced flavor.
 They come from the best specimens of the season, individually selected.
 They represent less than 10% of production.

 Series 0 (Zero): Excellent quality.
-Good sized fillets with slight variations in calibre or color that do not affect the flavor.
-It is the most accessible premium category and preferred by many connoisseurs.
+Good sized fillets with slight variations in caliber or color that do not affect the taste.
+It is the most accessible premium category and the preferred choice for many connoisseurs.

 First: Good quality.
-Medium-sized fillets, correct flavor, ideal for everyday quality use.
-This is what recognized brands in supermarkets usually offer.
+Medium caliber fillets, correct flavor, ideal for everyday quality use.
+This is typically what recognized brands offer in supermarkets.

 Second/Economy: Smaller fillets, possibly with irregular edges or color variations.
-Perfectly edible and tasty, ideal for cooking or chopping over dishes.
+Perfectly edible and tasty, ideal for cooking or topping dishes.

-The difference between a 00 anchovy and a second-grade one is not just size: maturation, fish fat content, and the skill of the cannery master influence a final result that is clearly perceived when tasting.
+The difference between a 00 anchovy and a second-grade one is not just size: maturation, fish fat content, and the skill of the master canner all influence a final result that is clearly perceptible when tasted.

 The great canneries of the Cantabrian Sea

-Santoña (Cantabria) is the world's epicenter for canned anchovies.
-The tradition began with Sicilian families who emigrated to the Cantabrian Sea in the early 20th century, bringing with them salting techniques.
+Santoña (Cantabria) is the global epicenter of canned anchovies.
+The tradition began with Sicilian families who emigrated to the Cantabrian coast in the early 20th century and brought with them salting techniques.
 Today, dozens of canneries keep this tradition alive:

-Among the most recognized names are Ortiz (the most internationally known), Don Bocarte (premium), Conservas Catalina, El Capricho, Lequeitio, and many others.
-Each cannery has its nuances: the saltiness, the type of oil, the maturation time, and the calibre vary, creating distinct flavor profiles.
+Among the most recognized names are Ortiz (the most internationally known), Don Bocarte (premium), Conservas Catalina, El Capricho, Lequeitio and many others.
+Each cannery has its nuances: the salt level, the type of oil, the maturation time, and the caliber vary, creating distinct flavor profiles.

-Gourmet specialists usually work with canneries that do not distribute in large supermarkets.
+Gourmet specialists often work with canneries that do not distribute to large supermarkets.
 These limited productions sell out quickly and are reserved for channels that value and communicate the quality of the product.

 The covering oil: why it matters